 Acupuncture can greatly decrease your hayfever symptoms.
 Acupuncture can immediately open up blocked or congested sinuses, clear sinus headaches, clear red itchy eyes and boost the immune system.
 Treatment is recommended weekly for 3-4 weeks, and is then gradually tapered off.

 Chinese herbs may need to be continued for the whole season.
 Then the following hayfever season will have reduced symptoms.

 Ideally, treatments for hayfever should begin 6 months prior to the hayfever season, in order to greatly reduce the severity of hayfever and this may even prevent hayfever symptoms from arising.
 If you miss the 6 month pre-season treatments, then definitely come into the clinic when the very first signs appear, because it is much easier to treat in the early stages, before the symptoms fully set in.

 The best way to keep clear of hayfever is to avoid all allergens.
 However, as it is practically impossible to completely avoid all your triggers, you can often take steps to reduce your exposure: like staying indoors on days where there is a strong, hot, dry wind blowing, or when there is a high level of pollen in the air.
 Turn air conditioners to recycle.
 For example, in November 2016 there was a lot of spring growth in the grasslands across western Victoria after a wet winter, and the winds carried huge amounts of airborne grass pollen into the urban areas of the city of Melbourne, because grasses and weeds usually have a lighter pollen which can travel vast distances on the wind.
-If a heavy rain occurs at this time, the grass pollen can absorb the moisture and burst into smaller particles, which can get into the small bronchial tubes in the lungs and cause an allergic reaction, which is sometimes called “thunderstorm asthma”.
+If a heavy rain occurs at this time, the grass pollen can absorb the moisture and burst into fine, tiny particles, which can get into the small bronchial tubes in the lungs and cause an allergic reaction, which is sometimes called “thunderstorm asthma”.